 - Best practices and lessons learned in the sectors in which MCC works; and,

-- Cross-cutting issues in the international development space, such as results-based aid.
+- Cross-cutting issues in the international development space

 The Advisory Council includes a diverse group of up to 25 individuals from the private sector with technical expertise in areas such as infrastructure, information and communications technology, manufacturing, finance, and sustainable development, particularly in the countries where MCC operates.

-The Council’s first meeting was held on October 13, 2016, and the first of two planned meetings this year will be held on April 20, 2017.
-Additional information about the upcoming meeting can be found in this notice recorded in the Federal Register.
-In line with MCC’s core principle of transparency, and according to the guidelines set out by the Federal Advisory Committee Act, all meetings will be open to the public, and meeting minutes will be posted at the bottom of this page.
+The Council holds meetings twice a year.
+In line with MCC’s core principle of transparency, and according to the guidelines set out by the Federal Advisory Committee Act, all meetings are open to the public, and meeting minutes will be posted at the bottom of this page.
+In advance of each meeting, a notice of meeting will be posted to the Federal Register and linked at the bottom of this page.

 World Resources Institute